 - Are readable and easy on the eyes

 Keep in mind, you’ll want to remain within your childcare business’s brand guidelines.
-Stick with colors that make your childcare brand recognizable.
+Stick with colours that make your childcare brand recognisable.

 Additionally, reword your ad content to convey a compelling message.
-Add urgency and make families feel like they’re missing out on all the wonderful things your centers have to offer.
+Add urgency and make families feel like they’re missing out on all the wonderful things your centres have to offer.

 3) Use a Different Visual

-Keep your daycare ads fresh and relevant.
+Keep your childcare ads fresh and relevant.
 Combat ad fatigue by reviving your images.
-Instead of showcasing your empty center – liven up the image.
+Instead of showcasing your empty centre – liven up the image.
 Display ads of dress-up days.